ni5arga/Reddit-DailyDigest-Bot/README.md

 - `'year'`: Fetch top posts from the last 365 days.
 - `'all'`: Fetch top posts from all time.

-This won't affect the `main.py` script or any other script as they are intended to work on the basis of daily posts.

 ### Usage
 After configuring it properly simply run the bot script :
 ```bash